Pain Relief Options During Childbirth

 When is regional anesthesia given?

 The best time to administer regional anesthesia varies depending on you and your baby’s response to labor.
-If you request regional anesthesia, your health care provider will contact your anesthesiologist and together they will discuss with you the risks, benefits, and timing of regional anesthesia.
+If you request regional anesthesia, your health care provider will contact your anesthesiologist and together they will discuss with you the risks, benefits, and timing of

 If you request regional anesthesia, you might receive epidural or spinal anesthesia, or a combination of the two.
 Your health care provider will select the type of regional anesthesia based on your general health and the progress of your labor.